 The track became extremely long, with co-writers/co-producers Smith and Bloom having singer Beverly Johnson add some vocals.
 The two decided to split up the track, with "Double Dutch" featuring Johnson being the A-side of the single and Smith's version, titled "Double Dutch Bus," becoming the B-side.
 WMOT favored Smith's track more and instead made it the A-side.
 Selling over two-million copies and included on the Children of Tomorrow album, "Double Dutch Bus" parked at number one R&B for four weeks, going to number 30 pop in the summer of 1981.
 Dick Clark asked Smith to rap the rules for the 1982 American Music Awards, which aired on ABC.
-Smith toured with Rick James, Slave, Zapp, Sugarhill Gang, Gap Band, the Commodores, Kool and the Gang, and Smokey Robinson.
+Smith toured with Rick James, Slave, Zapp, Sugarhill Gang, Gap Band, Commodores, Kool & the Gang, and Smokey Robinson.
 The entertainer began appeared in movies such as Beloved, Snake Eyes, and horror B-movies.
-Smith re-recorded his biggest hit and released another album, The Frogman. ~ Ed Hogan, Rovi
+Smith later re-recorded his biggest hit and released another album, The Frogman. ~ Ed Hogan, Rovi